Danse macabre (Saint-Saëns): Instrumentation

-Danse macabre is scored for an obbligato violin and an orchestra consisting of one piccolo, two flutes, two oboes, two clarinets in B♭, two bassoons; four horns in G and D, two trumpets in D, three trombones, one tuba; a percussion section that includes timpani, xylophone, bass drum, cymbals and triangle; one harp and strings.
+Danse macabre is scored for an obbligato violin and an orchestra consisting of strings, one piccolo, two flutes, two oboes, two clarinets in B♭, two bassoons; four horns in G and D, two trumpets in D, three trombones, one tuba; a percussion section that includes timpani, xylophone, bass drum, cymbals and triangle; and one harp.

 Reception

-When Danse macabre was first performed on January 24, 1875 it was not well received and caused widespread feelings of anxiety.
-The 21st century scholar, Roger Nichols, mentions adverse reaction to "the deformed Dies irae plainsong", the "horrible screeching from solo violin", the use of a xylophone, and "the hypnotic repetitions", in which Nichols hears a pre-echo of Ravel's Boléro.
+When Danse macabre was first performed on 24 January 1875, it was not well received and caused widespread feelings of anxiety.
+The 21st-century scholar Roger Nichols mentions adverse reaction to "the deformed Dies irae plainsong", the "horrible screeching from solo violin", the use of a xylophone, and "the hypnotic repetitions", in which Nichols hears a pre-echo of Ravel's Boléro.

-Today, it is considered one of Saint-Saëns' masterpieces, widely regarded and reproduced in both high and popular culture.
+It has grown to be considered one of Saint-Saëns' masterpieces, widely regarded and reproduced in both high and popular culture.

 Transcriptions

 Shortly after the premiere, the piece was transcribed into a piano solo arrangement by Franz Liszt (S.555), a good friend of Saint-Saëns.
 Next to countless other piano solo transcriptions, Ernest Guiraud wrote a version for piano four hands and Saint-Saëns himself wrote a version for two pianos, and in 1877 also a version for violin and piano.
 In 1942, Vladimir Horowitz made extensive changes to the Liszt transcription.
 This version is played most often today.

 There is an arrangement for Pierrot ensemble (flute, clarinet, violin, cello, piano) by Tim Mulleman, and an organ transcription by Edwin Lemare.
+Greg Anderson created a version for two pianos, two percussionists and violin, which he titled Danse Macbre Baccanale.